SlimeVR/SlimeVR-Docs-Site/src/misc/survey.md

 # SlimeVR Experience Survey

 Congratulations!
-At this point you should have your SlimeVR trackers up running!
+At this point, you should have your SlimeVR trackers up and running!

 After using them a bit to get a feel for how well they work, it would be appreciated if you could complete the [SlimeVR Experience Survey](https://forms.gle/t4AZoq29X1Shja9w9).